FAQ

 Do I need dental insurance to be a patient?

 No!
-Regardless of whether or not you have insurance, we’d be happy to see you!
+Regardless of whether or not you have insurance, we’re happy to see you!

 -